Welcome from the Program Director

 Candidates who come to our program will enjoy an education from faculty and clinical experiences that offer a broad exposure to all aspects of the specialty of Plastic Surgery.

-The Broward Health Hospital District is the largest in the nation and has four different sites.
+Broward Health is one of the largest public health systems in the nation and includes five hospitals and multiple outpatient locations across Broward County.
 Residents will spend time at a busy level-one trauma hospital working with faculty who perform complex reconstructive procedures, microsurgery, breast reconstruction, hand surgery, and elective outpatient cosmetic procedures.

 The full didactic curriculum will be split between the two institutions, allowing for a comprehensive review of the specialty required to become a safe, effective, and competent plastic surgeon well prepared for qualifying examinations and continuous certification.